• Skip to primary navigation

 What can I serve with an eggplant parm sandwich?

-I would serve a small bowl of soup with this sandwich like a bowl of Escarole and Beans Soup or Creamy Mushroom Soup.
+I would serve a small bowl of soup with this sandwich, like a bowl of Escarole and Beans Soup or Creamy Mushroom Soup.

 Is Eggplant Parm served in Italy?

 In Sicily, there are versions of eggplant parmigiana served, albeit slightly different than how we serve it here in America.
-Typically, they fry it in flour and serve it with tomato puree, sausage, and parmesan.
+Typically, they fry it in flour and serve it with tomato puree, sausage, and parmigiano.

 • italian breakfast sandwich